 April is wet, but quieter on the beaches

-It’s beginning to look a lot like rain in most parts of Ecuador, but the rain falls mostly in the afternoons, and the levels of rainfall vary widely from region to region.
-The coast is nearing the end of its high season but the beaches still see significant amounts of sunshine and surf.
+It’s beginning to look a lot like rain in most parts of Ecuador, but the showers fall mainly in the afternoons, and the levels of rainfall vary widely from region to region.
+The coast is nearing the end of its high season, but the beaches still see significant amounts of sunshine and surf.

 Key Events: Founding Day of Cuenca

 May sees the end of the high season in the Galápagos

 May represents the tail end of high season in the Galápagos, while the coast is beginning to cool off under gray skies.
 However, you may luck out with odd days of decent weather both on the coast and in the highlands.

 Key Events: Batalla de Pinchíncha (Battle of Pinchíncha) celebrations

 As the high season begins in the highlands, the colorful Incan celebration of Inti Raymi occurs at the summer solstice.
 The festivities are best experienced in highland locations such as Otavalo or at the archaeological site of Ingapirca near Cañar.